mikesaint-antoine/SimpleGrad.jl/docs/src/under_the_hood.md

 # output: 1.0
 ```

 Alright so that's how the end result should look, but now we need to actually write the code to get there.
-To do this, we're going to define a function called ```backprop!()``` that takes in a *Value* as an input, and then computes the gradients of the operands that were used to create the *Value*.
-This will be an internal function (not actually called by the user), but pretty soon we'll also define another function called ```backward()``` which will perform the full backward pass, calling ```backprop!()``` along the way.
+To do this, we're going to define a function called `backprop!()` that takes in a *Value* as an input, and then computes the gradients of the operands that were used to create the *Value*.
+This will be an internal function (not actually called by the user), but pretty soon we'll also define another function called `backward()` which will perform the full backward pass, calling `backprop!()` along the way.

-One of the cool things about Julia is something called "multiple dispatch" -- this means that you can define functions that do things differently based on the type of input that's passed in.
-If you recall, when we originally defined our *Value* object, we made it so that the object type contains information about the operation that was used to create it: ```Value{opType}```.
+One of the cool things about Julia is something called "multiple dispatch" -- this means that you can define functions with the same name that do things differently based on the type of input that's passed in.
+If you recall, when we originally defined our *Value* object, we made it so that the object type contains information about the operation that was used to create it: `Value{opType}`.

 For example:
 ```julia